Rogdham/pyzstd/index.rst

 Introduction
 ------------

-pyzstd module provides classes and functions for compressing and decompressing data using Facebook's `Zstandard <http://www.zstd.net>`_ (or zstd as short name) algorithm.
+Pyzstd module provides classes and functions for compressing and decompressing data using Facebook's `Zstandard <http://www.zstd.net>`_ (or zstd as short name) algorithm.

 The API is similar to Python's bz2/lzma/zlib modules.